 Asking you to supply their visits

 Which leads me to this next one.
-In our visitation agreement, it is noted that my ex is to supply all of my son’s needs–clothes, toiletries, foods, toys, and more during their visits.
+In our visitation agreement, it is noted that my ex is to supply all of my son’s needs–clothes, toiletries, food, toys, and more during their visits.
 Does that happen?
 Of course not!
+Maybe, I should start introducing him to websites like https://serp.co/best/remote-control-snake/ and similar ones to explore gifts for the children.
+At least, he can have an idea of what type of toys our child likes.
+Hopefully, he can make use of them and buy them the next time he plans to make a visit.
 My ex doesn’t pay child support, but he can’t bring himself to buy a pair of pajamas at Walmart for $10 either.
 And so, every time he shows up, he tells, (not asks,) me to bring my son’s overnight supplies.
-And I do it, because if I don’t, my son will sleep naked and come home in dirty clothes.
+And I do it because if I don’t, my son will sleep naked and come home in dirty clothes.
 (Yes, this happened before I finally started sending the bag.)
 A narcissist will avoid responsibility in EVERY way they can.